The Association periodically adopts policies that supplement the Constitution and By-laws. The following policies are currently in effect:

 NYS Federation.
 BLA will join the NYS Federation of Lake Associations.
 (Adopted Aug.
 20, 2011)

 Carp Permit.
 The President and Chair of the Environmental Quality Committee will apply for a triploid carp permit from the NYS Dept. of Environmental Conservation.
 The application process is to be used for educational purposes regarding control of aquatic vegetation.
 Any decision to implement the permit, if granted, will be made by vote of Association members.
 (Adopted Aug.
-20, 2011)
+20, 2011) (This project did not go forward)

 Water Quality Account.
 That deposits to the Water Quality Account from total membership contributions are suspended for 2011 and 2012 due to insufficient funds.
 (Adopted Aug.
 19, 2011).